U.S. arrests counterterrorism analyst over leaks to journalists

 Phone records show he communicated multiple times with both of them, including on the same day an article was published containing classified information from the intelligence reports, the FBI said.

-Reporting by Sarah N. Lynch and Andy Sullivan; Editing by Bernadette Baum and Rosalba O'Brien
+Reporting by Sarah N. Lynch and Andy Sullivan; additional reporting by Mark Hosenball; Editing by Bernadette Baum and Rosalba O'Brien